Jumungus/IT5016-Research-Repository/main1.md

 Some chatbots are advanced virtual assistants like Alexa or Siri who can help you use technology more efficiently and naturally.

+And some such as Cleverbot.com are for entertainment.

 I started by building a very simple chatbot that will just repeat a users prompt.